 Macka B has worked with many of the greats in the genre over his career, including legendary Dub Producer Mad Professor, vocalists Luciano, Earl 16 and David Hinds and in recent years he has collaborated with young UK Drum ‘n’ Bass and Dubstep producers to great effect.

 Macka B continues to tour; performing in faraway places such as Mayotte Island, Hawaii, Mexico all 4 corners of Europe.
-A recent trip to the Far East took in; Hong Kong, Thailand and Japan.
-He will be spreading consciousness, humility and breaking down barriers.
+A recent trip to the Far East took in; Hong Kong, Thailand and Japan and Summer 2019 saw him perform storming sets at the amazing Rainforest World Music Festival, Borneo and Goa Sunsplash, India, spreading consciousness, humility and breaking down barriers.

 ‘The highlight of the night was the fantastic Macka B with his latest project The Roots Ragga Band, whose Prince Far-I style toasting over a lively concoction of roots, ska and dancehall spread positive messages of gender equality, self respect, ganja legalisation and anti-racism to an enthusiastic audience.’